Wednesday 8 July 2026

 This presentation explores how asset owners can leverage the latest hardware and software innovations to boost efficiency, extend asset life, and ultimately achieve superior ROI.

 Hybridization is rapidly becoming a strategic advantage rather than a niche design choice.
-20% - 30% of Italian utility-scale BESS projects in Italy already include on-site solar.
+20%-30% of Italian utility-scale BESS projects already include on-site solar.
 This presentation explores how co‑located solar can enhance revenue stability, reduce grid‑dependency, and unlock new operational synergies for storage assets.
 Attendees will learn how to optimize hybrid configurations to maximize value across both regulated and merchant markets.

 Networking drinks